-Fig. 3.14. (a) [black] Monthly averaged global mean sea level observed by satellite altimeters (1993–2019 from the NOAA Laboratory for Satellite Altimetry). [blue] Monthly averaged global ocean mass (2003–2019 from the Gravity Recovery and Climate Experiment). [red] Monthly averaged global mean steric sea level (2004–2019) from the Argo profiling float array. [purple] Mass plus steric. [cyan] Inferred global ocean mass calculated by subtracting global mean steric sea level from global mean sea level.
+Fig. 3.14. (a) Monthly averaged GMSL observed by satellite altimeters (black, 1993–2019 from the NOAA Laboratory for Satellite Altimetry), global ocean mass (blue, 2003–19 from the Gravity Recovery and Climate Experiment), global mean steric sea level (red, 2004–2019) from the Argo profiling float array, mass plus steric (purple), and inferred global ocean mass (cyan) calculated by subtracting global mean steric sea level from global mean sea level.
 All time series have been smoothed with a 3-month filter. (b) Total local sea level change during 1993–2019 as measured by satellite altimetry (contours) and tide gauges (circles).
 Hatching indicates trends that are not statistically significant.